Federal Property Crimes Defense Attorney

 Sometimes, people are operating innocently and they don't realize that a theft-related offense is going on.
 They should not be prosecuted for that particular crime.
 Before you can just start spouting off defenses, as a defense attorney at the federal level, you're going to want to have all the facts and circumstances surrounding the case.

 There are a whole host of things that can be utilized in a federal theft-related offense to defend you.
-However, it's going to take a skilled federal criminal defense attorney, who understands what's necessary to win and understands when you can't win.
+However, it's going to take a skilled federal criminal defense attorney who understands what's necessary to win and understands when you can't win.

 Once your attorney is armed with the facts about what happened and has the pieces of the puzzle from the investigation from the other side, then you and your attorney must have an honest conversation about whether you have a chance to win or not.

-Our defense lawyers have a combined 75 years of experience and we have handled thousands of criminal cases.
-We are knowledgeable of the federal system and we are confident that we can effectively defend your case.
+Our defense lawyers have a combined 75 years of experience and have handled thousands of criminal cases.
+We are knowledgeable of the federal system and are confident that we can effectively defend your case.